Package 'mwana'

 Description

 Calculate z-scores for MUAC-for-age (MFAZ) and identify outliers based on the SMART methodology.
-When age is not supplied, wrangling will consist only in detecting outliers from the raw MUAC values.
-The function only works after the age has been wrangled.
+When age is not supplied, only outliers are detected from the raw MUAC values.
+The function only works after age has gone through mw_wrangle_age().

 Usage